elotroalex/elotroalex/profiles.md

 ---

-Below is a selection of my work organized by profiles---some of the different paths I walk on.
+Below is *a selection* of my work organized by profiles---some of the different paths I walk on.
 Although these worlds often intersect with each other, they remain somewhat distinct to my ears, and I am often, or have been, an other Alex in each.
 Much of the work listed below is also team work where I play an important role, but by no means the only important role.
-The dates mark my involvement in the project, not necessarily the life of the project itself.
+The dates mark my involvement in a project, not necessarily the lifespan of the project or its publication date.

 * TOC
 {:toc}